For Parents & Safeguarding Leads

 - Growth plates can fuse prematurely, permanently stunting height

-- The endocrine system is still maturing — steroids can cause lasting hormonal disruption
+- The endocrine system is still maturing — steroids can cause lasting hormonal disruption and infertility

-- Younger users are less likely to use harm reduction practices like blood work or sterile technique
+- Younger users are less likely to use harm reduction practices

 What to look for in a school or youth setting